The nutrition toolbox to generate in silico diets

 Notably, total carbohydrates are excluded from the comparison due to inconsistency in definitions across databases and on food labels of dietary food items, specifically whether fibre is included in the total carbohydrate count.
 Instead, individual carbohydrate components (i.e., sugars, fibre, and starch) are used where available.

-If the label of your food is given as a volume instead of weight (e.g., /100mL) you will need to convert the volume into weight, e.g., by measuring how many grams the 100mL correspond to, or converting the volume into to grams by using the food item density (if available).
+If the label of your dietary food item is given as a volume instead of weight (e.g., /100mL) you will need to convert the volume into weight, e.g., by measuring how many grams the 100mL correspond to, or converting the volume into to grams by using the dietary food item density (if available).

 The weights consumed are used to to adjust the macronutrients from database equivalents to the same weight consumption as the macronutrients for database equivalents are all given per 100g of food consumed.

-The second input file contains the consumed weight of food items per diet which will be used to create in silico diets, referred to here as the foodsConsumed file.
+The second input file contains the consumed weight of dietary food items per diet which will be used to create in silico diets, referred to here as the foodsConsumed file.
 In the foodsConsumed file we will fill in the database equivalents found with the foodDescription file.
-If a food item is not consumed in a diet, set the weight consumed to 0.
-A worked example can be found in demoFoodConsumed.xlsx, an example without the database alternatives can be found in demoFoodConsumedEmpty.xlsx.
+If a dietary food item is not consumed in a diet, set the weight consumed to 0.
+A worked example can be found in demoFoodConsumed.xlsx, an example without the database equivalents can be found in demoFoodConsumedEmpty.xlsx.
 The following columns can be filled in:

 The third input file contains the macronutrient composition of the full diets and can found in demoOriginalMacroDiet.
 Each column is a diet with the rows being the relevant macronutrients.